TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Related Work

 \section{Related Work}

 \paragraph*{Self-supervised vision transformers}

 ViT~\cite{dosovitskiy2020image} has shown that the transformer architecture~\cite{vaswani2017attention} can be effective for computer vision tasks using supervised learning.
 Recently, many variants of ViT have been proposed to learn image encoders in a self-supervised manner.
 MoCo-V3~\cite{chen2021empirical} demonstrates that using contrastive learning on ViT can achieve strong results.
-DINO~\cite{caron2021emerging} proposes to train transformers with self-distillation loss~\cite{hinton2015distilling} and shows that the features learn through ViT contain explicit information useful for image semantic segmentation.
-Inspired by BERT, several approaches~\cite{devlin2018bert, li2021mst, bao2021beit, he2022masked} mask some tokens from the input and learn to recover the missing tokens in the output.
+DINO~\cite{caron2021emerging} shows that transformers can be trained with self-distillation loss~\cite{hinton2015distilling} and shows that the features learn by ViT contain explicit information useful for image semantic segmentation.
+Inspired by BERT, several approaches~\cite{devlin2018bert, li2021mst, bao2021beit, he2022masked} learn by missing token replacement, masking some tokens from the input input and learning to recover the missing tokens in the output.

+\paragraph*{Unsupervised object discovery} Given a group of images, unsupervised object discovery seeks to discover and delimit similar objects that appear in multiple images.
+Early research~\cite{joulin2010discriminative,joulin2012multi,vicente2011object,hsu2018co,chen2020show} formulated the problem using an hypothesis about the frequency of object occurrences.
+Other researchers formulated object detection as an optimization problem over bounding box proposals~\cite{tang2014co,cho2015unsupervised,vo2019unsupervised,vo2020toward} or as a ranking problem~\cite{vo2021large}.

+Recently, LOST~\cite{simeoni2021localizing} significantly improved the state-of-the-art for unsupervised object discovery.
+LOST extracts features using a self-supervised transformer based on DINO~\cite{caron2021emerging} and designs a heuristic seed expansion strategy to obtain a single object region.
+A concurrent work DSS~\cite{melaskyriazi2022deep} designs a weighted graph over patches using self-supervised transformer features as well as a KNN based image matting algorithm using a color affinity matrix.
+The eigen-decomposition of the affinity matrix is computed to obtain a coarse object mask.
+Following LOST~\cite{simeoni2021localizing}, DSS also assumes that the foreground object occupies a smaller region than the background.
+While DSS has a similar eigen-attention map as~\name, DSS is less able to detect large objects.